TritonDataCenter/containerpilot/docs/30-configuration/36-telemetry.md

 # Telemetry

 If a `telemetry` option is provided, ContainerPilot will expose a [Prometheus](http://prometheus.io) HTTP client interface that can be used to scrape performance telemetry.
 The telemetry interface is advertised as a service to Consul.
-Each `sensor` for the telemetry service will run periodically and record values in the [Prometheus client library](https://github.com/prometheus/client_golang).
+Each `metric` for the telemetry service configures a collectors for the [Prometheus client library](https://github.com/prometheus/client_golang).
 A Prometheus server can then make HTTP requests to the telemetry endpoint.

 Configuration details follow, but [this blog post offers a usage example and narrative](https://www.joyent.com/blog/containerpilot-telemetry) for it.